kovanostra/message-passing-neural-network/README.md

 ### 6. Execute a grid search

+Before executing a grid-search please go to the grid-search.sh to add your PYTHONPATH=path/to/message-passing-nn/.

 The grid search can be executed by executing a shell script:
 ```
 . grid-search.sh